Freemasonry in Penang |

 When there is a visitation, also at Installation, the large dining hall is used and full formality observed.
 Western food is served.
 Each member is charged about £5 equivalent which includes a free bar.
 Any shortfall (perhaps due to extra guests) is later collected either from members or Lodge Funds.
 It has become customary for the Installed Master to give a present to everyone at the banquet.
 In recent times these have been; Key ring with engraved Masonic symbol, Engraved pen in presentation box, Enameled lapel badge, Pair of enameled cuff-links also bearing the Lodge emblem.
 For the benefit of visitors, we wear clip-on name tags about 4" long.

+There is a resident caretaker/steward whose primary task is to see that the brethrens glasses are charged.
+He is also responsible for the cleaning and security of the building (his apartment is attached) and seeing that the Temple is furnished.
 A committee meeting is held monthly and ALL masons are welcome.
 This is good because the EA’s and FC’s are encouraged to become involved in the well ruling of the lodge.
 During these meetings, which can be quite lengthy, the caretaker attends to his primary task (tea and coffee are also available) and also places plates of snacks e.g. samosas, curry puffs etc. on the table.
 At a recent meeting, I counted 7 Chinese, 7 Indian and 3 English.
 Interviews if any, take place before a committee meeting, and normally comprise the W.M., Secretary and 3 or 4 senior brethren.
 We ask all the usual questions.
 It is normal to tell the interviewee that he will be initiated either the following month or the one after, although in one case he was told he would be initiated the following week and MUST get a Tuxedo.
 He was advised where he could get one made quickly and cheaply.
 It is a tradition, though NOT a requirement that a candidate bring a bottle of whisky on the day of his initiation.
 It is also a tradition that if a member’s son or daughter is getting married, we all attend the reception wearing Evening Dress.

 The lodge building is treated as a social club and many members attend every Wednesday.
 One can help oneself to tea or coffee. (when this is all used, bring some next time) .
 Soft drinks are ‘on the house’, beer is paid for pro-rata, when the whisky bottle is empty, a glass is passed round and those involved contribute RM10 (about £1.60) each to buy another bottle from the store.
 Someone, usually but not always the WM brings some “nibbles” to put on the bar.
 Towards the end of the evening (11pm?) especially after committee, those who want supper (usually about 12 or so) state their preference (noodles, fried rice, chicken etc.) and the steward is sent to fetch it.
 The cost is about 50p each!.